 VOLKER STEGER / SCIENCE PHOTO LIBRARY VOLKER STEGER / SCIENCE PHOTO LIBRARY

-Thermotrope window (image 1 of 2).
+Thermotrope window (image 2 of 2).
 Researcher Helen Rose Wilson holding an Interpane thermotrope window.
 A thermotrope window will darken when the temperature reaches a certain point.
 This will reflect any sunlight which would normally enter a building.
 This is useful for controlling room temperatures.
 The glazing is based on a heat reactive layer.
-Below a pre-set temperature the layer will remain clear as seen in the image.
-Above this temperature the layer will become cloudy, thus reflecting the sunlight.
+Below a pre-set temperature the layer will remain transparent.
+Above this temperature the layer will become cloudy, thus reflecting the sunlight as seen in the image.
 This glazing was developed at the Institute for Solar Energy (ISE), Freiburg, Germany.
-See photo T830/103 showing the window when it is opaque.
+See photo T830/102 showing the window when it is clear.

 Model release not required.
 Property release not required.